Characters: Yu-Gi-Oh! Main Characters

 - Sensitive Guy and Manly Man: Sensitive Guy to Jounouchi's Manly Man.

-- Split Personality: He has the soul of an 3000-year-old pharaoh living inside him.
+- Sharing a Body: It's revealed later that he has the soul of an 3000-year-old pharaoh living inside him, rather than just a dark "other" personality.

 - Ship Tease: With Yami, and Anzu.